Elysium98/distributed-database-server/README.md

-# Database-Project-in-Distributed-Environments
+# Database Project in Distributed Environments

- This is a project done in the 2nd year of the Master's and consists in building a web server with the help of the Javascript / Node.JS language, which will realize multiple connections (asynchronous) with different data sources, either by direct query (SQL / NoSQL) or by through an API or a file.
+This project was developed in the second year of my Master’s program.
+The goal was to build a Node.js-based web server capable of managing multiple asynchronous connections to heterogeneous data sources, such as SQL/NoSQL databases, APIs and files.
+Through this project, I gained hands-on experience with distributed environments, asynchronous programming and integrating diverse data access methods.

 ##

 ![1](screenshots/application.png)